Serbia in the Middle Ages: Final years

 The Bulgarian Empire summoned Serbian župans to gather and accept Časlav as the new archon, but they were all captured and sent to Bulgaria.
 In the next few years, 925 and 926, Bulgarians completely ravaged Serbia.
 Part of the population was enslaved and taken to Bulgaria, while some managed to escape to Croatia or to the Byzantine Empire.
-According to Constantine VII Porphyrogenitus, the "land remained desolate".
+According to Constantine VII Porphyrogenitus, the "country was left deserted".
 But situation changed after Simeon I the Great died in 927.
 His son and heir, Peter I of Bulgaria, changed completely the politics of his country, falling under the heavy Byzantine influence.
 This allowed for Časlav, who returned to live in Bulgarian capital Preslav as Serbia was turned into the badlands, to come to Serbia and restore the state.
-This happened "7 years later", but historians are not sure is it 7 years after the 924 expedition to Serbia or after 927 and Simeon's death, but it had to be by 934, at the latest.
-Though the DAI claims that he and his entourage of 4 encountered only "50 single men, without wives and children, who lived from hunting", it is not accepted today as a historical fact, but shows how thorough the destruction of Serbian state and society was by the Bulgarians, when smaller and weaker Serbia was finally conquered after a century of resistance.
+This happened "7 years later", but historians are not sure is it 7 years after the 924 expedition to Serbia or after 927 and Simeon's death, but it had to be by 933–934, at latest.
+DAI claims that he and his entourage of 4 encountered only "50 single men, without wives and children, who lived from hunting", it shows how thorough the destruction of Serbian state and society was by the Bulgarians, considered that "at this point, fortifications were temporarily abandoned".